-4. Term Rewriting, an Ultra-Short Introduction

-In this paper we will employ term rewriting to analyse Russell's description operator, in particular the question whether its elimination process terminates.
-We model predicate logic by means of a term signature, in the manner of Church's simple theory of types, describe the elimination of the various description operators by means of term rewrite rules, and employ (higher-order) rewriting theory [Ter03] to establish properties of the elimination process.
-To that end, we now first give an ultra-short introduction to the field of term rewriting, meant for philosophers and logicians, who we assume to be already familiar with Church's simple theory of types [Chu40, Wol93].
-For a more extensive overview of (higher-order) term rewriting and pointers to the literature, we refer the reader to [Ter03].
+§4.
+Term rewriting, an ultra-short introduction.
+In this paper we will employ term rewriting to analyze Russell's description operator, in particular the question whether its elimination process terminates.
+We model predicate logic by means of a term signature, in the manner of Church's simple theory of types, describe the elimination of the various description operators by means of term rewrite rules, and employ (higher-order) rewriting theory (Terese, 2003) to establish properties of the elimination process.
+To that end, we now first give an ultra-short introduction to the field of term rewriting, meant for philosophers and logicians, who we assume to be already familiar with Church's simple theory of types (Church, 1940; Wolfram, 1993).
+For a more extensive overview of (higher-order) term rewriting and pointers to the literature, we refer the reader to Terese (2003).

 Term rewriting has its origins both in proof theory and in algebra.
 In proof theory, Church's λ -calculus is a term rewriting system having the β -computation rule as rewrite rule.
 In algebra, Knuth-Bendix completion aims at deciding equational theories by orienting equations into rewrite rules.
 More generally, rewrite rules have been used to model and study stepwise processes as diverse as cut-elimination in proof theory, deduction in logic, recursion in computation, and evolution in dynamical systems.
 In this paper, rewrite rules will be employed to model and study the elimination process of the description operator.
 Term rewriting systems can be viewed as (usually finite) specifications of their (usually infinite) associated rewrite relations, and term rewriting theory aims at establishing properties of the latter by means of the former.
-For instance, Church and Rosser's classical result that the λ -calculus is consistent in the sense that there are λ -terms which are not convertible by the β -rewrite relation is, from a term rewriting point of view, a direct consequence of the fact that the β -rewrite rule is left-linear and non-overlapping.
-11 For another example, term rewriting theory yields that an equational theory is decidable if orienting its equations gives rise to a rewriting system such that the critical pairs between its rewrite rules are confluent and its rules are contained in some recursive path order.
-In this article, we will call upon term rewriting theory to establish that the elimination process of the ambiguous description operator lacks good properties as a consequence of the corresponding term rewrite rule not being a pattern rule, but that, on the other hand, the elimination process of the disambiguated description operator is well-behaved as a consequence of the corresponding rule being a non-creating orthogonal pattern term rewrite rule.
+For instance, Church and Rosser's classical result that the λ -calculus is consistent in the sense that there are λ -terms which are not convertible by the β -rewrite relation is, from a term rewriting point of view, a direct consequence of the fact that the β -rewrite rule is left-linear and nonoverlapping.12 For another example, term rewriting theory yields that an equational theory is decidable if orienting its equations gives rise to a rewriting system such that the critical pairs between its rewrite rules are confluent and its rules are contained in some recursive path order.
+In this article, we will call upon term rewriting theory to establish that the elimination process of the ambiguous description operator \mathbf{i} lacks good properties as a consequence of the corresponding term rewrite rule not being a pattern rule, but that, on the other hand, the elimination process of the disambiguated description operator t is well-behaved as a consequence of the corresponding rule being a noncreating orthogonal pattern term rewrite rule.

-$^{^{10}}$ In other publications, like [Qui96], Quine defines descriptions via set abstraction.
+11 In other publications, like Quine (1996), Quine defines descriptions via set abstraction.
 We will not discuss this variant in this paper.

-$^{^{11}}$ The emphases in this paragraph are meant to draw attention to several useful notions provided by term rewriting theory.
-Although some of them will be defined below, most will not, and
+12 The emphases in this paragraph are meant to draw attention to several useful notions provided by term rewriting theory.
+Although some of them will be defined below, most will not, and only serve to illustrate the methodology of proving properties of rewrite relations via properties of term rewriting systems.

 Concretely, a term rewriting system consists of a signature and a collection of rewrite rules over that signature.
-An example of a (first-order) term rewriting system, expressing addition of natural numbers, is given by the (first-order) signature $\{0/0, S/1, A/2\}$ and the rewrite rules
+An example of a (first-order) term rewriting system, expressing addition of natural numbers, is given by the (first-order) signature13 {0/0, S/1, A/2} and the rewrite rules

-$$A(x,0) \rightarrow_0 x$$

-$A(x,S(y)) \rightarrow_S S(A(x,y))$
+$$A(x, 0) \to_0 x$$

+$$A(x, S(y)) \to_S S(A(x, y))$$